F5Networks/f5-appsvcs-extension/docs/userguide/per-app-declarations.rst

 POSTing a per-application
 `````````````````````````

 The URI path for POSTing a per-application declaration is ``/appsvcs/declare/<tenant>/applications``.
-For example: ``POST HTTPS://192.0.2.10/mgmt/shared/appsvcs/declare/ExampleTenant/applications``
+For example, you could send the example declaration to: ``POST HTTPS://192.0.2.10/mgmt/shared/appsvcs/declare/ExampleTenant/applications``